nbrito/research/README.md

 ## Credits
 [Nelson Brito](https://fnstenv.blogspot.com) (a.k.a. repository's owner)

-The names of actual information, code and/or tool mentioned herein may be the trademarks of their respective owners.

 ## Disclaimer
 Codes are available for research purposes only, and the repository's owner vehemently denies the malicious use, as well as the illegal purpose use, of any information, code and/or tool contained in this repository.